TosbackCgusBridge-Bot/CGUs-versions/Godaddy/unknown.md

 **Personal Information and Your Notification Obligations**

-You agree that for each domain name for which DBP becomes the Registrant on Your behalf, You will provide accurate and current information as to:
+You agree that for each domain name for which you use DBP services, You will provide accurate and current information as to:

 1. Your name, the email address, postal address, phone and fax numbers for the domain name registration's Registrant contact;
 2. The email address, postal address, phone and fax numbers for the domain name registration's technical contact;